Healthy Homes Assessment Titahi Bay

 Home Assessments Titahi Bay for Rental Properties

-There are many things to look over when conducting an home review to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
+There are many things to check when conducting a home inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standards.
 A few examples are:

 • Is the ceiling insulation in require of topping up? require topping up or replacing?